MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_14_explore_insider_risk_mgt.md

 1. Verify that the **Search** tab is selected (underlined).

 1. Once you land on the Audit page, wait 2-3 minutes.
-If Auditing is not enabled, you will see a blue bar on the top of the page that says start recording user and admin activity.
+If Auditing is NOT enabled, you will see a blue bar on the top of the page that says start recording user and admin activity.
 Select **Start recording user and admin activity**.
 Once auditing is enabled, the blue bar disappears.
 If the blue bar is not present then auditing is already enabled, and no further action is required.

 1. Return to the home page of the Microsoft 365 compliance center by selecting **Home** from the left navigation panel.